spiffaz/Devops/CI-CD/README.md

 This is a step by step on how to create a production ready CI-CD pipeline.

 This would start from a basic server and would be built into a fully functional pipeline bit by bit.

+Also, I beleive strongly that you should always try to learn how to do what you're automating manually.
+So I would show how the steps/tasks are done manually before we automate it.